apache/activemq-artemis/docs/user-manual/en/clusters.md

 This is where message redistribution comes in.
 With message redistribution Apache ActiveMQ Artemis can be configured to automatically *redistribute* messages from queues which have no consumers back to other nodes in the cluster which do have matching consumers.
+To enable this functionality `message-load-balancing` must be `ON_DEMAND`.

 Message redistribution can be configured to kick in immediately after the last consumer on a queue is closed, or to wait a configurable delay